 Evaluating OTAs: How They Measure Customer Experience

 One of the best ways to scrutinize an OTA is through the methods they use for measuring customer experience.
-Some of them use an independent customer review agency such as eKomi.
+Some of them use an independent customer review agency, such as eKomi.
 Others utilize the Google seller rating application.
 These are excellent resources for finding authentic customer reviews that you can trust.
-Let’s take at look a three prominent online companies and how they measure customer experience and use that information to improve their services:
+Let’s take at look at three prominent online companies and how they measure customer experience and use that information to improve their services:

-- Airbnb – Airbnb is an online travel agency for people who prefer a more relaxed, low-key experience.
+- Airbnb – Airbnb is an online travel agency if you prefer a more relaxed, low-key experience.
 They offer a diverse listing of holiday cottages, hostels, homestays, apartments, treehouses, or enchanted castles for short-term rental or longer-term lease.
 The choices are almost endless.
 Most of these properties are situated outside of the main hotel areas and allow travelers to “live like the locals.”
 Airbnb gives customers fourteen days after their trip to post a review.
 All reviews are evaluated and guaranteed to be from an Airbnb customer.
 Any review that is not deemed honest or does not adhere to the review guidelines will be removed.

 - Blockchain – Blockchain is not an OTA, but it makes the world of digital shopping easier.
 It is a software platform that records online financial transactions between two parties by using “digital wallets.”
 More than 23 million customers enjoy the convenience of this method of online spending.
 The transactions are secure, verifiable, and permanent.
-The Blockchain website allows merchants and shoppers to post reviews and comments.
+The Blockchain website allows you to post reviews and comments.
 You will also find research, statistics, and posts from some of the most influential press such as Business Insider, The Wall Street Journal, The New York Times, and many more.